Garth Brooks starts his world tour in Dublin with eight nights at the Point Depot.

-At a media even in Dublin the Garth Brooks expresses surprise at his popularity in Ireland and in a rare move takes off his Stetson for the photographers.
+At a media event in Dublin, Garth Brooks expresses surprise at his popularity in Ireland and in a rare move takes off his Stetson for the photographers.

-In total, sixty eight thousand people will see Garth Brooks perform at the Point Depot.
+In total, 68,000 people will see Garth Brooks perform at the Point Depot.

 An RTÉ News report broadcast on 30 March 1994.
 The reporter is Colm Connolly.